jacobschestnut/daisy-client/README.md

 ### `pipenv shell`

-This start the shell you need in order to deploy the server locally
+This starts the shell you need in order to deploy the server locally

 Then run: